siddhartha-gadgil/DeptWeb/gmailalias.md

 2. In "send mail as", click on "add another email address".
 Now write your email address (username@iisc.ac.in).
 Click next.

 3. In the SMTP server information, write outlook-apacnorth.office365.com.
 Select port 587.
-In  your username, write your full email address (xyz@iisc.ac.in) and enter the password you use to login to microsoft office 365.
+In  your username, write your full email address (username@iisc.ac.in) and enter the password you use to login to microsoft office 365.

 4. Click next and verify.